This is Alpha 3 Software. Finished releases must be moved to svn:dist/release following these promoting to release instructions.

 File handling

-Files are processed via quart.datastructures.FileStorage and validated before being written to disk.
+Files are processed via quart.datastructures.FileStorage (quart_request) and validated before being written to disk.
 Empty files (where the browser sends a file input with no selection) are filtered out.

 Injection prevention